 The developmental procedures of infant reaching movement have been recently well studied by developmental psychologists [21].
 In the first two months after birth, infants can only generate brief extension movements attempting to touch nearby objects by their hands [22]; and these extension movements cannot successfully touch targets every time.
 However, after 31 weeks, infants are able to use the distance between hands and objects, measured through eyes, to adjust the position and orientation of hand to reach targets [23].
 In other words, infants gradually develop error correction movements to achieve accurate object reaching ability.
-Such discovered development sequences are very informative for artificial hand-eye coordination development.
+Such discovered development sequences are very informative for artificial handeye coordination development.

-Inspired by the developmental procedures of infants reaching ability, a typical robotic hand-eye coordination system platform was also used in this article, as shown in Fig. 1.
+Inspired by the developmental procedures of infants reaching ability, a typical robotic hand-eye coordination system platform was also used in this paper, as shown in Fig. 1.
 The platform is comprised of a depth vision sensor and a robotic arm.
-In particular, the depth vision sensor is used to acquire the positions of the robotic arm and a target in the workspace, whereas the robotic arm is responsible for performing the desired reaching movements and the grasp actions.
+In particular, the depth vision sensor is used to acquire the positions of the robotic arm and a target in the workspace; while the robotic arm is responsible for performing the desired reaching movements and the grasp actions.
 The mobility of the platform in this work is implemented for capturing targets beyond the reaching area of the robotic arm.

 Fig. 1.
-Platform of the robotic hand-eye coordination system. (a) Depth Vision Sensor. (b) Robotic Arm.
+Platform of the robotic hand-eye coordination system.

 The robotic vision system is mainly formed by a depth vision sensor (Kinect) with the support of an image processing module, which calculates the visual-spatial coordinates of the robotic arm and the target to guide the movement of the robotic arm.
-The depth vision sensor captures an RGB image of the workspace, including the 'shoulder," 'wrist," and "grip" joints of the robotic arm and the target.
+The depth vision sensor captures an RGB image of the workspace, including the "Shoulder", "Wrist", and "Grip" joints of the robotic arm and the target.
 Then, the target is recognized from the image by employing the minimum peripheral circle program in OpenCV, which also helps determine the coordinates of the joints.
-From this, the three-dimensional coordinates of the joints and target in the stereo space are calculated using the Kinect SDK.
+From this, the 3-dimensional coordinates of the joints and target in the stereo space are calculated using the Kinect SDK.

-The robotic arm is a 5-DOF parallelogram robotic arm with six servo motors, which can be expressed by the following second-order equation [24]-[26]:
+The robotic arm is a five-degree-of-freedom parallelogram robotic arm with six servo motors, which can be expressed by the following second-order equation [24]-[26]:

-$$B(q)\ddot{q} + C(q,\dot{q})\dot{q} + g(q) + \tau_d = \tau \tag{1}$$ where $q=(\theta_1,\theta_2,\ldots,\theta_m)^T$ denotes the joint angle vector of the robotic arm, \dot{q} and \ddot{q} are, respectively, the corresponding angular velocity vector and angular acceleration vector, B(q) represents the inertia matrix, $C(q,\dot{q})$ indicates the Coriolis/Centripetal matrix, g(q) expresses the gravity vector, g=9.8 m/s is gravity acceleration, τ_d represents external disturbance, and $\tau=(S_1,S_2,\ldots,S_m)$ is the output torques of servo at each joint.
+$$B(q)\ddot{q} + C(q,\dot{q})\dot{q} + g(q) + \tau_d = \tau, \tag{1}$$ where $q = (\theta_1, \theta_2, \ldots, \theta_m)^T$ denotes the joint angle vector of the robotic arm, $\dot{q}$ and $\ddot{q}$ are respectively the corresponding angular velocity vector and angular acceleration vector, B(q) represents the inertia matrix, $C(q, \dot{q})$ indicates the Coriolis/Centripetal matrix, g(q) expresses the gravity vector, g = 9.8m/s is gravity acceleration, $\tau_d$ represents external disturbance, and $\tau = (S_1, S_2, \ldots, S_m)$ is the output torques of servo at each joint.
 For the illustrated robotic arm, m is set to 6.